salesforce-ux/design-system/ui/components/buttons/flavors/stateful/index.markup.md

 The stateful button requires the `.{{cssPrefix}}button--neutral` class in addition to the `.{{cssPrefix}}button` class.

 It uses the class `.{{cssPrefix}}not-selected` in its initial state.
 When the user activates the button, use JavaScript to toggle the class to `.{{cssPrefix}}is-selected`.
 The button contains three spans with classes that hide or show the content of the spans based on the class on the button.
 Each span contains text and a corresponding icon.
-The svg will have the `.{{cssPrefix}}button__icon--stateful` class as well as the `.{{cssPrefix}}button__icon--left` class setting the icon on the left.
+The SVG will have the `.{{cssPrefix}}button__icon--stateful` class as well as the `.{{cssPrefix}}button__icon--left` class setting the icon on the left.

 <h4 class="site-text-heading--label">Accessibility</h4>